Majdanek concentration camp: Operation

-By mid-October 1942, the camp held 9,519 registered prisoners, of which 7,468 (or 78.45%) were Jews, and another 1,884 (19.79%) were non-Jewish Poles.
+By mid-October 1942, the camp held 9,519 registered prisoners, of whom 7,468 (or 78.45%) were Jews, and another 1,884 (19.79%) were non-Jewish Poles.
 By August 1943, there were 16,206 prisoners in the main camp, of which 9,105 (56.18%) were Jews and 3,893 (24.02%) were non-Jewish Poles.
 Minority contingents included Belarusians, Ukrainians, Russians, Germans, Austrians, Slovenes, Italians, and French and Dutch nationals.
-According to the data from the official Majdanek State Museum, 300,000 persons were inmates of the camp at one time or another.
+According to the data from the official Majdanek State Museum, 300,000 people were inmates of the camp at one time or another.
 The prisoner population at any given time was much lower.

-From October 1942 onwards, Majdanek also had female overseers.
-These SS guards, who had been trained at the Ravensbrück concentration camp, included Elsa Ehrich, Hermine Boettcher-Brueckner, Hermine Braunsteiner, Hildegard Lächert, Rosy Suess (Süss) Elisabeth Knoblich-Ernst, Charlotte Karla Mayer-Woellert, and Gertrud Heise (1942–1944), who were later convicted as war criminals.
+From October 1942 onward Majdanek also had female overseers.
+These SS guards, trained at the Ravensbrück concentration camp, included Elsa Ehrich, Hermine Boettcher-Brueckner, Hermine Braunsteiner, Hildegard Lächert, Rosy Suess (Süss), Elisabeth Knoblich-Ernst, Charlotte Karla Mayer-Woellert, and Gertrud Heise (1942–1944), who were later convicted as war criminals.

 Majdanek did not initially have subcamps.
 These were incorporated in early autumn 1943 when the remaining forced labor camps around Lublin, including Budzyn, Trawniki, Poniatowa, Krasnik, Pulawy, as well as the "Airstrip" ("Airfield"), and "Lipowa 7") concentration camps became sub-camps of Majdanek.

 From 1 September 1941 to 28 May 1942, Alfons Bentele headed the Administration in the camp.
 Alois Kurz, SS Untersturmführer, was a German staff member at Majdanek, Auschwitz-Birkenau, and at Mittelbau-Dora.
 He was not charged.
 On 18 June 1943, Fritz Ritterbusch moved to KL Lublin to become aide-de-camp to the Commandant.

 Due to the camp's proximity to Lublin, prisoners were able to communicate with the outside world through letters smuggled out by civilian workers who entered the camp.
 Many of these surviving letters have been donated by their recipients to the camp museum.
 In 2008 the museum held a special exhibition displaying a selection of those letters.

-From February 1943 onwards, the Germans allowed the Polish Red Cross and Central Welfare Council to bring in food items to the camp.
+From February 1943 onward, the Germans allowed the Polish Red Cross and Central Welfare Council to bring in food items to the camp.
 Prisoners could receive food packages addressed to them by name via the Polish Red Cross.
 The Majdanek Museum archives document 10,300 such itemized deliveries.

 Cremation facilities

 Until June 1942, the bodies of those murdered at Majdanek were buried in mass graves (these were later exhumed and burned by the prisoners assigned to Sonderkommando 1005).

 From June 1942, the SS disposed of the bodies by burning them, either on pyres made from the chassis of old lorries or in a crematorium.
 The so-called First Crematorium had two ovens which were brought to Majdanek from the Sachsenhausen concentration camp.
-This facility stood in „Interfield I", the area between the first and the second fenced camp section; it is no longer in existence today.
+This facility stood in "Interfield I", the area between the first and the second fenced camp section; it is no longer in existence today.